AGH-Narzedzia-Informatyczne-2022-2023/UnPause/README.md

     Our app's main colors will contain a combination of vibrant, lively yellow and dark gray or navy blue.

 ### Budget
-Our budged is not too big, because we are students.
+Our budget is not too big, because we are students.

 ### Meet our team
 | Member | Role |